-Patron

-Secretary of the Division to which subject of child protection stands allocated.

-Chairperson

-Secretary or his nominee not below the rank of BPS 20 of the Division to which subject of development and rehabilitation of children stands allocated.

-Secretary, Law and Justice Divsion or his nominee not below the rank of BPS 20 Secretary.

-v.
-Secretary, Interior Division or his nominee not below the rank of BPS 20.

-vi.
-Inspector General of Police, Islamabad or his nominee not below the rank of SSP.

-vii.
-A representative from National Commission on the Status of Women.

-viii.
-A representative from National Commission on Human Rights.

-ix.
-Mayor, Metropolitan Corporation, ICT.

-x One Member of National Assembly, elected from the Islamabad Capital Territory, to be nominated by the Prime Minister.

-Members

-xi.
-A total of four persons from the following categories:

-Members

-- (a) one person from a non-governmental organization; - (b) one expert of sociology, psychology or related social sciences; - (c) one member of Islamabad High Court Bar Association; and - (d) one person representing minorities.

-xii.
-Director General appointed under section 9
+Inspector General of Police, Islamabad or ex officio Member vi. his nominee not below the rank of SSP. vii.
+A representative from National Commission on ex officio Member the Status of Women. ex officio Member viii.
+A representative from National Commission on Human Rights. ix.
+Mayor, Metropolitan Corporation .
+ICT. ex officio Member One Member of National Assembly, elected Members X from the Islamabad Capital Territory, to be nominated by the Prime Minister.
+Members A total of four persons from the following categories: (a) one person from a non-governmental organization; (b) one expert of sociology, psychology or related social sciences; (c) one member of Islamabad High Court Bar Association; and xii.
+Director General appointed under section 9 Secretary/Members

-Secretary/Members
+(d) one person representing minorities.